-TCP/IP connections
+TCP/IP Connections

 - 4. Select the type of connection from the Connection Type drop-down. - a.
-If TCP/IP Connection is selected for a LAN/WAN connection, complete the information in the "Find Raritan device By" section: - Type the IP address assigned to your Raritan device. - Type the name assigned to your Raritan device during initial setup.

-Type the Domain Name Server (DNS) name.
+If TCP/IP Connection is selected for a LAN/WAN connection, complete the information in the "Find Raritan device By" section: - Type the IP address assigned to your Raritan device. - Type the name assigned to your Raritan device during initial setup. - Type the Domain Name Server (DNS) name in the Host Name field.
 Use this option if you use a DNS server to resolve a DNS name to the IP address assigned to your Raritan device.

-Dial-up connections
+Dial-up Connections